The Blue Kitten

-The Blue Kitten was a 1922 Broadway musical with a book and lyrics by Otto Harbach and William Carey Duncan and music by Rudolf Friml.
-It premiered at the Selwyn Theatre on January 13 1922 and ran until May 13, 1922, totaling 140 performances.
+The Blue Kitten was a 1922 Broadway musical with a book and lyrics by Otto Harbach and William Cary Duncan and music by Rudolf Friml.
+It premiered at the Selwyn Theatre on January 13, 1922 and ran until May 13, 1922, totaling 140 performances.

 The show was a "modest musical hit", although some critics called its score "inferior".

 Synopsis

+Setting: The Foyer of "The Blue Kitten" Restaurant in Paris; At Vanderpop's Chateau at Fontainebleu; "The Blue Kitten" Café.

 A headwaiter pretends to be upper-class so his daughter can marry a socialite.